L&D employees using an LMS integration

 Here is a list of high-potential leadership programs run by top companies around the world:

 • Phillips has been in existence since 1891 when they introduced their first product, an incandescent light bulb.
-They have looked forward since then.
-Now having the HeartStart defibrillator that saves lives.
-They are people-centric, and it reflects in their high-powered Leadership Talent Identification and Business Courses.
+Their Leadership Talent Identification and Business Courses aim to cultivate management and strategic skills in emerging leaders.

-Now that we know what high-potential programs are, why they're important, and have looked at a few concrete examples, let's turn to walk through how you can start building your own high-potential program for employees.
+Now that we know what high-potential programs are, why they're important, and have looked at a few HIPO program examples, let's turn to walk through how you can start building your own high-potential program for employees.

 What's included in a high-potential program?

-You definitely want to keep key talented employees engaged and ready for future positions.
-A high-potential development program is one important way to achieve this.
-What are the key elements to ensure a measurable ROI on your HiPo employees?
+A high-potential development program is key to keeping talented employees engaged and ready for future positions.
+What are the key elements to ensure a measurable ROI on your HIPO program?
 We discuss them below.

 Mentorship from leaders

-Your HiPo program should include mentorship.
-Pair high potentials with executives or senior leaders within the organization.
+Your HIPO program should include mentorship.
+Pair high potentials with executives or senior leaders within the organization to learn from their managerial skills and experience.

 You can have a brief training session where mentors and mentees learn their roles in the relationship.
 Mentors can provide guidance and help them define their paths.